Is AI Replacing Human Actors...?

 The Creative Concept…

 At the core of the above presumption is an understanding of the creative concept as producing a result within the viewing audience that resonates deeply in a way that moves them from their present place of individual consciousness.
 Currently, AI creations are easily describable by a viewer in simple terms that may have simple appeal – perhaps pleasant, amusing, even trite.
+That simple generalization is not intended to cast aspersion on the talents of pioneering directors succeeding in stretching that envelope- and those exceptions are where the focus -and tribute - rightly needs to be .
 In comparison, human creations reach into and affect human viewers in ways that often defy description with a single universally accepted explanation.
 Truly great and timeless human creations embody deeply instinctive and intuitive chords that touch a haptic nerve within individual viewers, with the often seen effect of reverberating across the planes of the collective consciousness of the human race, otherwise separated by geography, culture, soci-economic status, and ideology.
-Attaining this capability, is not defined by the a priori requisite of being sentient...Instead, it derives from presently undefinable and undescribable stimuli of primordial nature that thus far has been as illusive a challenge for philosophers as the definition of other instincts, and emotional intelligence, such as love.
+Attaining this capability, is not defined by the a priori requisite of being sentient...Instead, it derives from presently undefinable and indescribable stimuli of primordial nature that thus far has been as illusive a challenge for philosophers as the definition of other instincts, and emotional intelligence, such as love.
 Humans can produce this creativity despite being unable to conclusively define it, but machines can not produce what humans can not define- until and unless machines attain the capability of learning in a manner that extends beyond replication by example, which is the foundation of all present machine learning based AI.
-In these present circumstances, AI shall not succeed as a substitue for human creativity, and is thus another reason why AI creations are generally likely to evolve into a separate form on the spectrum if story telling
+In these present circumstances, AI shall not succeed as a substitute for human creativity, and is thus another reason why AI creations are generally likely to evolve into a separate form on the spectrum of story telling, recognized as being 'different'.
+The exciting portent of AI 'evolution' may likely be accompanied by an entirely new descriptive shade of entertainment genre - the AI 'hallucination'... creativity origination from artificial intelligence.

-RYAN OL: Actor and Writer: Professional Credits and Social Media Links
+RYAN OL: Actor and Writer: TV & Film: Acting & Writing Credits and Social Media Links